 CONTRIBUTION OF PAPER

-This paper aimed to optimize the existing Nigeria Electoral System to a Blockchain-based Electoral System which was achieved using a set of state transition rules to a method for creating blocks for all contesting parties in Nigeria.
-A framework was developed and employed at the conceptual stage, before the development of the Blockchain-based, electoral system basically on sets of rules that provides the basics that ask for specifics relating to the structure of the Blockchain network dynamics to be implemented.
-The optimized Blockchain-based electoral system provides a mechanism for checking the voter’s accreditations, validity of election, and the full chain election monitoring systems which was achieved by modeling, model analysis and architecture designs on the Blockchain technology interpreted into the election system.
+This paper aimed to optimize the existing Nigeria Electoral System to a blockchain-based Electoral System which was achieved using a set of state transition rules to a method for creating blocks for all contesting parties in Nigeria.
+A framework was developed and employed at the conceptual stage, before the development of the blockchain-based solution, electoral system basically on sets of rules that provides the basics that ask for specifics relating to the structure of the blockchain network dynamics to be implemented.
+The optimized blockchain-based electoral system provides a mechanism for checking the voter’s accreditations, validity of election, and the full chain election monitoring systems which was achieved by modeling, model analysis and architecture designs on the blockchain technology interpreted into the election system.

 Understanding SHA-256 Hash.